Our Clinical Services

 Medications for Opioid Use Disorder (MOUD) is the use of medications, in combination with therapy, to provide a “whole patient” approach to the treatment of opioid addiction.
 The medications used are suboxone, sublocade, naltrexone, and others.
 MOUD is designed to provide clients the opportunity to stabilize from opiate use disorder and further engage in the recovery process.
 Our Program is an office-based outpatient treatment (OBOT) service for adults over the age of 18.
 OBOT refers to a model of opioid agonist treatment that seeks to integrate the treatment of opioid addiction into general medical and psychiatric care.
 An important feature of OBOT is that it allows providers to provide opioid treatment services in their usual clinical settings, thus expanding the availability of care.
 We work very closely with case management and outpatient therapy to offer comprehensive care to our clients.

 Opioid Health Home

 Opioid Health Home (OHH) is an office-based MOUD service, based on an integrated care delivery model provided by a team of providers focused on whole-person treatment.
-This service includes, but is not limited to, counseling, care coordination, medications for Opioid Use Disorder, peer recovery support, urine drug screening, and medical consultation for individuals who have been diagnosed with an opioid dependency and other chronic conditions.
+This service includes but is not limited to, counseling, care coordination, medications for Opioid Use Disorder, peer recovery support, urine drug screening, and medical consultation for individuals who have been diagnosed with opioid dependency and other chronic conditions.
 OHH services are available for eligible MaineCare clients and uninsured individuals with opioid use disorder.
 OHH is defined as a rehabilitative service that is to be provided in the context of a supportive relationship, pursuant to an individual treatment plan that promotes a person’s recovery from Opioids and other co-occurring conditions.